2005 Sri Lankan presidential election: Campaign

-Nominations were accepted from 9.00am to 11.00am IST, on 7 September 2005, and the Date of the election scheduled for 17 November, was announced by the Gazette Extraordinary No.1411/1, on 19 September 2005.

-Prime Minister Mahinda Rajapaksa quickly emerged as the candidate for the Sri Lanka Freedom Party and Ranil Wickremesinghe for the United National Party.
 Both candidates tried to round up the support of minor parties.
-Rajapaksa needed to re-assemble the alliance with the Janatha Vimukthi Peramuna that existed at the parliamentary level (the United People's Freedom Alliance).
+Rajapaksa needed to re-assemble the alliance with the Janatha Vimukthi Peramuna (JVP) that existed at the parliamentary level (the United People's Freedom Alliance).
 After he agreed to reject federalism and renegotiate the ceasefire with the Liberation Tigers of Tamil Eelam, the JVP and the Jathika Hela Urumaya endorsed him.

-After that, Wickremesinghe's only hope of victory was through the support of the island's ethnic minorities, given his generally more conciliatory stance on the ethnic issue.
+Wickremesinghe's only hope of victory was through the support of the island's ethnic minorities, given his generally more conciliatory approach to the civil war.
 He secured the endorsement of the main Muslim party, the Sri Lanka Muslim Congress, and the Ceylon Workers' Congress representing the estate Tamils.
 He could not, however, obtain the backing of the main Sri Lankan Tamil party, the Tamil National Alliance.
 Any hopes for Wickremesinghe's victory were effectively dashed when the LTTE ordered Tamil voters, most of whom would likely have voted for him, to boycott the polls.

 Economic issues also worked to Rajapaksa's favor.
 Sri Lanka had enjoyed strong growth under Wickremesinghe's free-market policies when he was Prime Minister from 2001 to 2004, but he had also pursued controversial privatizations which Rajapaksa promised to halt.
 Rajapaksa also promised a policy of economic nationalism.

-Rajapaksa managed to narrowly win the election, winning 50.29% of the votes, after a heated campaign with Wickremesinghe.
-He was inaugurated as the 6th President of Sri Lanka at the Presidential Secretariat, Colombo, on 19 November 2005.
+Proposed debate

+In the lead-up to the 2005 presidential election, Rajapaksa's campaign team received invitations from both state and private television networks to participate in a live debate with Wickremesinghe.
+Networks including Rupavahini, ITN, Swarnawahini, and MTV extended invitations to both candidates.
+Wickremesinghe agreed to participate and chose Sirasa (managed by MTV) as the platform.
+Rajapaksa delayed, citing the need to either select a single channel or participate across all channels based on committee recommendations.
+Wickremesinghe suggested a single simultaneous broadcast across all networks.
+The debate was intended to focus on key issues such as the economy, the peace process with the LTTE, nationalism, and federalism, with Wickremesinghe positioning himself as a peacemaker and Rajapaksa emphasizing nationalist themes.

+Disagreements arose over the choice of moderator: the UNP preferred Ranjith Abeysuriya, while the UPFA proposed former presidential secretary K. H. J. Wijedasa.
+Rajapaksa also insisted that only the state-owned Rupavahini host the debate, whereas the UNP advocated including private networks.

+Due to unresolved disputes over the format, moderation, and network participation, coupled with concerns regarding Rajapaksa's debating experience and confidence, the debate ultimately never took place.